Akuli/python-tutorial/basics/getting-started.md

 ## Comments

-**Comments are text that does nothing.** They can be created by typing a `#` and then some text after it, and they are useful when our code would be hard to understand without them.
+**Comments are text that don't do anything when they're run.**
+They can be created by typing a `#` and then some text after it, and they are useful when our code would be hard to understand without them.

 ```python
 >>> 1 + 2     # can you guess what the result is?